SzaboGergely0419/PPCU_IFOM_YeastTracker/README.md

 ## Example Results (Videos)

-For example prediction videos of yeast tracking and various synthetic object tracking scenarios, check the sample_results folder
+For example prediction videos of yeast tracking and various synthetic object tracking scenarios, check the sample_results folder.

+(The videos will be not displayed on github, they need to be downloaded.)

 ## Main functionalities